kenjdavidson/kenjdavidson.content/writing/2021-01-01---2020-year-in-review/index.md

 type: Post
 category: "Year In Review"
 title: The Gongshow that was 2020
-summary: It's been one heck of year!
+description: It's been one heck of year!
 Continuing in my attempt to document a little bit more about the things I've done (and I guess things I haven't done) it felt like a run down about my last year might be a great kickoff to continuing the process.
 tags: [Review, Health, Family, Work]
 ---